el-loserio/wedding/_partials/party.md

 ## Wedding Party
 <a name="party"/>

+Since many of you won't know everyone involved in the wedding, we thought we'd tell you a little bit about everyone.
+Don't worry about remembering it all, Steven will probably recycle most of it in his speech.

 ### The Bride: Felicity

 Felicity is smart, sweet, caring and dedicated to the things she believes in.